ucsf-wynton/wynton-website-hpc/docs/howto/group-quota.md

 4. Select "Append"
 5. The Unix Account should appear in "Members: Selected"
 6. Select "Submit Changes"
 7. Notification: "Success!
-Group unix_group has been successfully updated!
+Group unix_group has been successfully updated!"

 ### To be able to adjust the quota of a subgroup